-Spatial disorientation is more likely to occur when there is no visible horizon - on a dark night or in IMC.
+Spatial disorientation is more likely to occur when there is no visible horizon - on a dark night or in Instrument Meteorological Conditions (IMC).
 If malfunctioning flight instruments, high workload or a breakdown in CRM are present, then the risk of spatial disorientation is increased.

 There are two main types of spatial disorientation “illusions” that humans are susceptible to in flight:

 - somatogravic – experiencing linear acceleration/deceleration as climbing/descending.

 - somatogyral – not detecting movement or perceiving movement in a different (mostly opposite) direction to reality.

 Both are a result of the normal functioning of the vestibular system, in the relatively unusual environment of flight.
 The most common somatogravic and somatogyral illusions are explained in more detail below.

 The vestibular system (or apparatus) sits within the inner ear and provides evidence to the brain of angular accelerations of the head in three-dimensions (roll, yaw and pitch) and also linear acceleration/deceleration of the head.
 It consists of three semi-circular canals and two otolithic detectors.

 - Anterior (or Superior) canal – combines with the posterior canal to detect roll.